loudelmanaloto/docker-activity/README.md

 ## Submission

--Do a video recording of your step-by-step proces.
+- Do a video recording of your step-by-step proces.
--Make sure your face is also captured when doing the recording -Upload said video recording on google drive and make sure that it is shared to me or anyone with link.
+- Make sure your face is also captured when doing the recording
+- Upload said video recording on google drive and make sure that it is shared to me or anyone with link.
--Upload the pdf file containing the link of your recorded video.
+- Upload the pdf file containing the link of your recorded video.

 ---